 Domestic Violence Courts are staffed with a team of specially-trained judges, attorneys, and victim advocates who ensure that defendants are closely monitored, the victims have access to comprehensive services, and that judges receive information necessary to make quick decisions.

 Domestic Violence Diversion Program

-The domestic violence diversion program provides first-time offenders an opportunity to participate in counseling rather than the criminal court system and establishing a criminal record.
-Through counseling and classes, defendant’s are guided toward alternative methods of managing and understanding the behavior that led to domestic violence.
-When a defendant successfully completes the diversion program they receive a dismissal of misdemeanor charge(s) from Tucson City Court, the Pima County Consolidated Justice Court, and many municipal courts in the surrounding areas.
+The domestic violence diversion program allows first-time offenders to participate in counseling rather than the criminal court system and establish a criminal record.
+Through counseling and classes, defendants are guided toward alternative methods of managing and understanding the behavior that led to them being charged with domestic violence.
+When a defendant completes the diversion program, they receive a dismissal of misdemeanor charge(s) from Tucson City Court, the Pima County Consolidated Justice Court, the Maricopa County Justice Courts, the Phoenix Municipal Court, and many other lower jurisdiction courts in the surrounding areas.

-It should be noted that diversion programs are operated by the prosecutor’s office which gives them complete discretion over how to administer the program and who to admit into it.
+It should be noted that diversion programs are operated by the prosecutor’s offices, which gives them complete discretion over how to administer the program and whom to admit into it.
 Generally, the prosecutor will weigh in many factors on whether or not to offer diversion to a defendant.
-An experienced Tucson domestic violence attorney will work to convince the prosecutor that the defendant is deserving and qualified to enter the domestic violence diversion program.
-Successful completion of the diversion program, along with payment of all applicable program fees will result in a criminal case dismissal.
+An experienced Tucson domestic violence attorney will work to convince the prosecutor that the defendant is deserving and qualified to enter the domestic abuse diversion program.
+Successful completion of the diversion program and paying all applicable program fees will result in a criminal case dismissal.